isomerpages/iras-taxacademy/_executive-tax-programmes/income-tax.md

 Registration for individual modules will close 1 month before the commencement of the module.

-Next intake on this course will be in April 2022.
+The next intake for this course will be in Apr 2022.
+Registration will be available in Jan/Feb 2022.

 ### **Book Prizes**